How to Practise Yoga Safely

 Do they have any level of understanding of the human anatomy from a perspective outside of yoga?

 Are they experienced in assisting people with a specific condition that you have?

 Do they teach compassionately?

 Yoga is largely unregulated.
 Anyone can call themselves a yoga teacher.
 The largest organisation that sets standards in the yoga industry is Yoga Alliance, based in the US.
 Yoga Alliance do not vet their schools or any teacher carrying their certification.
 Yoga Alliance have no way to enforce their own standards.

 13. Let your teacher know of any injuries or conditions (both physical or mental, or any history of trauma) you might have.

 It is really the teacher's responsibility to ask you before class.
-If, on the off chance, they don't, then you should really let them know that you have a sore ankle, or are pregnant, or have arthritis etc.
+If they don't, then you should really let them know that you have a sore ankle, or are pregnant, or have arthritis etc.

 _All content copyright © 2018